andrewmcdan/Survival-Guide/book/part-06-medical-and-first-aid/04-burns-and-eye-dental-emergencies.md

 # Burns & Eye/Dental Emergencies

+## Overview
+Cool burns promptly, protect tissues, and evacuate when severity, location, or mechanism demands.
+For chemical eye exposures, irrigate early and continuously; for penetrating eye injuries, shield without pressure.
+For dental avulsions, handle by the crown and reimplant immediately when feasible or store in a tooth preservation medium.

 ## Burns
 ### Cool-Water Rule
 Cool the burn promptly with cool (not cold) clean water for 10–20 minutes.
 Start as soon as possible, up to 3 hours after injury.
 Avoid ice/ice water which can worsen tissue damage.